-The four columns of this table show the minimum, the maximum, the unweighted mean and the unweighted standard deviation of grid-cell level natural amenity variables for the United States.
-All data are for 1960, except annual temperature range which is for the period between 1961 and 1990.
+The four columns of this table show the minimum, the maximum, the unweighted mean and the unweighted standard deviation of grid cell-level yields for the six major crops in the United States.
+Filters "low-input level" and "rain-fed" have been applied for each crop.
 Source: FAO GAEZ.